Grace Cossington Smith: Modernism

 The Lacquer Room (1936), showing a view across an Art Deco styled café called the Soda Fountain, which was then located in the David Jones department store in Sydney.
 The work itself is highly stylised, with pinks, yellows and blues on the walls and on the floor.
 The people depicted have little detail shown in their faces, though in what is shown they look obviously surprised and somewhat condescending in their glance towards the viewer.
 The vibrant glaring colours reflect modern style.
 The painting is notable for its absence of shadow; the walls are glowing with bright non-directional light and colour.
 Everything about the painting seems modern, from trendy green table tops to pinkish and red colours on the chairs and on the walls.
 Two unusual yellow modern style lamps on the walls have an Art Deco look.
 The customers wear fur coats with stylish hats, giving an impression that this is a place for respectable, middle-class people.
 The waitresses wear a bright green colour in keeping with the rest.
 The chairs have huge backs and tiny legs, reflecting a new modern world of manufactured objects, rather than traditional wooden furniture.

 Smith's paintings included arrangements of flowers consisting of daffodils, hippeastrums and waratahs.
 As part of her personal oeuvre, she painted a work of a dog sleeping called Krinkley Kronks Sleeping in cool purples and oranges, although the actual name of the dog was Rex.

+Smith's work featured among that of 50 women in a 2025 exhibition co-presented by Agsa and the Art Gallery of New South Wales (AGNSW) and entitled 'Dangerously Modern Australian Women Artists in Europe 1890-1940'.